SunLin19/guanjunjian.github.io/_posts/2017-10-13-study-6-docker-6-libnetwork-excuting-flow.md

 	//使用默认sandbox
 	if sb.config.useDefaultSandBox {
 		c.sboxOnce.Do(func() {
+			/*
+				NewSandbox provides a new sandbox instance created in an os specific way  provided a key which uniquely identifies the sandbox
+				下面继续分析
+			*/
 			c.defOsSbox, err = osl.NewSandbox(sb.Key(), false, false)
 		})
 		//osSbox类型为osl.Sandbox，Package osl describes structures and interfaces which abstract os entities